rizalzaf/ap_perf_py/README.md

 # ap-perf-py

-This repository provides a Python interface to the [AdversarialPrediction.jl](https://github.com/rizalzaf/AdversarialPrediction.jl).
-Using this repository, we can integrate the adversarial prediction formulation over generic performance metrics into differentiable learning pipeline of PyTorch.
-The implementation is based on the paper: ["AP-Perf: Incorporating Generic Performance Metrics in Differentiable Learning"](http://arxiv.org/abs/1912.00965) by [Rizal Fathony](http://rizal.fathony.com) and [Zico Kolter](http://zicokolter.com).
+This repository provides a Python interface to the [AdversarialPrediction.jl]().
+Using this repository, we can integrate the [adversarial prediction]() formulation over generic performance metrics into differentiable learning pipeline of PyTorch.
+The implementation is based on the paper: ["AP-Perf: Incorporating Generic Performance Metrics in Differentiable Learning"]() by [Rizal Fathony](http://rizal.fathony.com) and [Zico Kolter](http://zicokolter.com).
-Please check the tutorial of the [AdversarialPrediction.jl](https://github.com/rizalzaf/AdversarialPrediction.jl) first, before continuing this tutorial.
+Please check the tutorial of [AdversarialPrediction.jl]() first, before continuing this tutorial.

-**Note: A pure Python implementation of the AdversarialPrediction.jl is coming soon.**

 ## Overview